worldoptimizer/HypeDocumentLoader/README.md

 ![HypeDocumentLoader|690x487](https://playground.maxziebell.de/Hype/DocumentLoader/HypeDocumentLoader.jpg)
 <sup>The cover artwork is not hosted in this repository and &copy;opyrighted by Max Ziebell</sup>

 This is a geeky extension.
 It uses a tiny runtime proxy to fetch the loader data directly offering instant access to it.
 This allows to read and maipulate some values you wouldn't usually haveaccess to … starting with a list of all associated resources.
 Some values are already part of the regular Hype API others are very geeky and useful to only a subset of developers. **Be reminded that the internal Hype data structure is not officially supported and could change at any time…** neither the less, this extension offers ways for certain projects to inspect files, layers, scenes and timelines for what ever reason that might be necessary.
-This extensions offers to new Hype events
+This extension offers two new Hype events.

 ---